-As a Westerner who likes to travel to less-developed countries, I’ve had to learn to deal with locals who can sometimes be quite pushy selling their products and services.
+As a Westerner who likes to travel to less-developed countries, I’ve had to learn to deal with pushy street vendors who can sometimes be quite annoying about selling their products and services.

-Learning how to deal with pushy street vendors has taken me some time and I’m not always the best in these situations.
+Learning how to deal with annoying street vendors has taken me some time and I’m not always at my “best” in these situations.

-Sometimes I use the term “pushy street vendors” – it’s not to disparage the people trying to make a living; rather, it’s the common way I’ve heard people describe how they feel when they first start traveling and encounter local sales people for the first time.
+I use the term “pushy street vendors” not to disparage the people trying to make a living; rather, it’s the common way I’ve heard people describe how they feel when they first start traveling and encounter local sales people for the first time.

 As I walked out the hostel door, I could see the line – it was between me and the fastest route to where I was going.
 I knew what was coming…